snewell4/simpleth/docs/source/using.rst

 Test Contract
 *************
 The examples will use the ``Test.sol`` contract.
-It was created for `simpleth` unit and integration testing.
+It was created for ``simpleth`` unit and integration testing.
 It has no purpose except to provide a variety of transactions and variables for testing.
-We'll use it to show `simpleth` usage.
+We'll use it to show ``simpleth`` usage.

 .. note::
     If you'd like to look at the contract while going through the examples:

-    - The Natspec comments provide reference documentation for the contract in, :doc:`Smart Contract Reference <contracts>`.
+    - The Natspec comments in the source file provide reference documentation for the contract in, :doc:`Smart Contract Reference <contracts>`.
     - A copy of the source code is in the document, :doc:`Test Contract <TestContract>`.
-    - The source file was downloaded and will be found in ``simpleth/contracts/Test.sol``
+    - The source file will be found in ``simpleth/contracts/Test.sol``